ibm-cloud-docs/cephaas/faq.md

 3. Create or select an IBM Cloud Satellite location for your deployment
 4. Review data center prerequisites to ensure your facility meets requirements
 5. Work with IBM to install and configure FusionaaS in your data center
-6. Begin provisioning OpenShift clusters through the IBM Cloud console
+6. Begin provisioning Red Hat OpenShift clusters through the IBM Cloud console

 For detailed instructions, see [Getting started with Fusion as a Service](/docs/cephaas?topic=cephaas-getting-started).